wchopite/workast_challenge/README.md

 2. `Install Docker Compose`: https://docs.docker.com/compose/install/

 Once you have installed them, in the root folder you need to run `docker-compose up`.
 This command generate the containers with the node app and mongo database.
 Then you can test it using an application like Postman (for example)

+## Endpoints documentation

+This API uses swagger for the documentation of endpoints.
+To access this, you just need to start the server and then access `http: // server: port / api / docs`, for example:` http: // localhost: 8080 / api / docs`